kellen-miller/not-leader-for-partition-example/README.md

 ### After Startup

 Open the logs for the traefik container and wait for it to load the plugin and be available (may take a few seconds).
-With the Traefik logs up, make a request to the `whoami` which was also started using:
+With the Traefik logs up, make a request to the `whoami` service using:

 ```bash
 curl whoami.docker.localhost